 Just look at Botswana.
 It currently has one of the fastest increasing economies in the world.
 Meanwhile, close by Congo and Sierra Leone are stuck in a cycle of violence and poverty.

-Why Nations Fail: The Origins of Power, Prosperity, and Poverty by Daron Acemoglu and James A. Robinson centers around the question of why some nations remain poverty-stricken while others live in abundance.
+Why Nations Fail by Daron Acemoglu and James A. Robinson centers around the question of why some nations remain poverty-stricken while others live in abundance.
 In this eye-opening book, the authors explain that the difference is actually the result of economic and political institutions put in place during critical junctures in history.

 Here are just 3 of the many eye-opening lessons I got from this book